lowlydba/miscmssql/EP Markdown Generator/README.md

 It can be called via bcp to output a readme.md file to be pushed to a git repo:

     bcp "EXEC dbo.usp_genEPMarkdown @dbname = 'AdventureWorks'" queryout readme.md -S myserver.com -c

+# Compatibility
+Only tested on SQL Server 2016 SP1 thus far, but should be backwards compatible through at least SQL 2008 R2.